IBM/ibm_zosmf/docs/source/roles/zmf_swmgmt_csi_query.rst

   ALLDZONES (To query all DLIB zones)

-  \* (To query the global zone and all zones defined in the global zone's ZONEINDEX)
+  * (To query the global zone and all zones defined in the global zone's ZONEINDEX)

   Zone names are accepted in mixed case and are folded to uppercase automatically.
-This list variable needs to be in following format: \ :literal:`'"GLOBAL","ALLTZONES","ALLDZONES"'`\
+This list variable needs to be in following format: ``'"GLOBAL","ALLTZONES","ALLDZONES"'``

   This variable can be specified in the inventory file or as an argument on the playbook command.